BMW Chassis Stabilization Malfunction | Drive Moderately

 - transmission.

 Depending on the cause of this error message, the BMW may go into limp mode, the transmission may no longer shift, and the power may be limited.
-It is common to get a Chasis Drive Moderately warning message when you repeatedly change driving modes — for example, switching between Eco Pro to Sport and turning it back to Eco Pro.
+It is often a common error to get a Chasis Drive Moderately warning message when you repeatedly change driving modes—for example, switching between Eco Pro and Sport and turning it back to Eco Pro.
+If you get the warning message when you switch driving modes, the most likely problem is with the adaptive suspension.

 Pullover when it is safe and park in a secure area.